CarloCattano/42kodmaschine/README.md

 ## How does it work?
 The machine is a raspberry pi with a custom image, that boots directly into a tty with a tmux session running inside an alpine container.

-## How does it work?
-The machine is a raspberry pi with a custom image, that boots directly into a tty with a tmux session running inside an alpine container.

 <br>
 <img src="./ccc.gif"/>